DonLukeBeck/Room-Reservation-App/docs/agendas/AgendaWeek5.md

 - Password encoding through hashing
 - Working on admin UI
 - Adding a table into the database keeping track of when holidays and days off are
+- Reservations of bikes, rooms and main view for buildings

 # Any other business
 *If anybody has something that should be discussed but came up with that after the agenda was finalized (in point 2), he/she should bring that up now so that it can be discussed after all.*